marczaku/204-cpp-oop/4a-copy/README.md

 ```

 PROBLEM
+- we construct a
+  - which dynamically allocates a buffer at lets say address `#117 `
-- we copy a from b
+- we copy a to b
-  - this will copy length, maxSize and the pointer to the buffer from a to b
+  - this will copy length, maxSize and the pointer to the buffer `#117` from a to b
+  - a -> buffer `#117`
+  - b -> buffer `#117`
 - the scope of b is left
   - b gets deconstructed
-    - which causes b to destroy its buffer
+    - which causes b to destroy its buffer `#117`
-	- which points to the same address on the heap as a's buffer
+    - even though it is still used by a...
   - and deallocated
 - now, we print a
-  - but its buffer got deleted by b
+  - but its buffer `#117` got deleted by b
+  - so it prints some random text

 ### Copy Constructor
 To fix this, we need more control over what happens, when one String gets copied to another.